The Queen Elizabeth II Planetarium restoration is complete and is scheduled to open to the public in 2021.

 The Queen Elizabeth II Planetarium, located in Coronation Park, is the first of its kind in Canada and an important historical landmark in Edmonton.
 Restoration of this 60-year-old building ensures its heritage is maintained with some modern upgrades such as LED lights and new mechanical systems to meet the City’s sustainability standards and current codes, as well as a new accessible washroom available to both Planetarium and Coronation Park users.

-The renewal and restoration will support the preservation of this architectural icon and renew the building's identity and purpose.
-The planetarium project also supports the Coronation Park Master Plan by reactivating and enhancing the centre of the park.
+The rehabilitation and restoration project supports the preservation of this architectural icon and renews the building's identity and purpose.
+Design plans for this project were developed with contribution from the TELUS World of Science Edmonton and the Royal Astronomical Society of Canada.
+The Planetarium project also supports the Coronation Park Master Plan by reactivating and enhancing the centre of the park.

 Partnership with TELUS World of Science - Edmonton

 The Coronation District Park Master Plan identifies Queen Elizabeth II Planetarium as an important element in the centre of the park that is intended to provide a community gathering place.
-One portion of the building will become park washrooms accessible to the public during park hours.
+Once open to the public, one portion of the building will be dedicated as park washrooms accessible to the public during park hours.
 The other part of the building will be leased to TELUS World of Science Edmonton to support their public programs and events.
-Through a long-standing partnership with TELUS World of Science - Edmonton, the Royal Astronomical Society of Canada, Edmonton Centre, will also host events and programs at the Planetarium.

 The intent of the rehabilitation is to honour the heritage, historical and architectural importance of the original exterior structure, while increasing the functionality of the interior.
-The project is seeking designation as a Municipal Heritage Resource as the Queen Elizabeth II Planetarium was the first planetarium in Canada, opening its doors in the fall of 1960.
+Queen Elizabeth II Planetarium was designated as a Municipal Historical Resource in 2016.